 A Case Study for the Treatment of Encopresis

-Steege and Harper (1989) reported a case study of John, an 11-year-old boy, who had a history of noncompliance with a series of previously well-designed outpatient based treatment efforts and who was exhibiting an average of 2.5 soiling accidents per day.
+Steege and Harper (1989) reported a case study of John, an 11-year-old boy, who had a history of non-compliance with a series of previously well-designed outpatient based treatment efforts and who was exhibiting an average of 2.5 soiling accidents per day.
 Extensive and repeated medical examinations, including rectal manometry, did not reveal organic pathology.
 Various treatments including: (a) fleet enemas; (b) suppositories; (c) milk of magnesia; (d) positive reinforcement for the nonoccurrence of soiling accidents; (e) positive reinforcement for the occurrence of appropriate bowel movements; (f) diet modification (high fiber); and (g) positive practice, were implemented within the home environment over the next six months.
 John's parents kept accurate records of his appropriate bowel movements and soiling accidents.
 However, his parents reported that he was soiling 1.5 times/ week while averaging two appropriate bowel movements/day.
 At that time, his parents reported that he was becoming very resistive by refusing enemas, tantrum behaviors, crying to the earlier treatment procedures, particularly the use of cathartics.
 In addition, he was hiding his soiled underwear, thus making detection of soiling accidents difficult.

 The maintenance of accidents after extensive medical treatment and John’s clear resistance to these procedures such as tantrums, crying, and hiding of soiled underwear were clearly escape from the treatment.
 Whereas there were possible medical reasons for soiling, the role of socially mediating variables was unclear.
 Perhaps the social reinforcement for appropriate elimination was not sufficient to overcome the apparent inconvenience of soiling, or perhaps soiling functioned to maintain parental attention in general.

 In order to address theses issues, the authors used a treatment package that eliminated enema use and enabled monitoring of soiled or clean underwear.
 The method incorporated positive reinforcement procedures (points earned daily and cashed in for items previously agreed upon as desirable by John) including Differential Reinforcement of Appropriate Behavior (DRA) (successful voids) and Differential Reinforcement of Other Behavior (DRO)(Clean underwear at checks), self-evaluation, positive practice (shower and wash underwear after accidents) milk of magnesia, and a high fiber diet.
 Numbered underwear was used to increase the frequency of appropriate bowel movements and to eliminate hiding of soiled underwear